Hoggeard History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The origins of the Hoggeard surname lie with the Anglo-Saxon tribes of Britain.
 The name Hoggeard began when someone in that family worked as a keeper of cattle and pigs.
-The surname Hoggeard originally derived from the Old English word hog-garth.
+The surname Hoggeard originally derived from the Old English words "hogg" + "hierde."

 Early Origins of the Hoggeard family